silvanm/silvan50/memory-bank/systemPatterns.md

 *   End-to-end tests that verify the entire process flow
 *   Test fixtures with sample triangle data for consistent testing
 *   Mocking of external dependencies (triangler) for reliable test execution
+*   Specific tests for triangle standardization and round-robin transitions

-## Frontend (`frontend/` React App)
+## Frontend Visualization

-**Architecture:**
+> **Note:** The previous frontend implementation has been deleted and will be rebuilt from scratch.

+**Planned Architecture:**

-*   **Framework:** React with TypeScript.
+*   **Framework:** React with TypeScript
-*   **Build Tool:** Vite.
-*   **Rendering:** SVG for 2D rendering of triangles.
+*   **Rendering:** SVG or Canvas for 2D rendering of triangles
-*   **Animation:** GSAP for performant, timeline-based animations.
+*   **Animation:** GSAP or similar for smooth animations
-*   **State Management:** React `useState` and `useEffect` for data loading and basic state.
+*   **State Management:** React state hooks for data loading and state
-*   **UI Controls:** Leva for interactive parameter adjustment.
+*   **UI Controls:** Interactive parameter adjustment

-**Rendering Approach:**

-*   SVG-based rendering using React's SVG elements (`<svg>`, `<g>`, `<polygon>`).
-*   Each triangle is rendered as a separate `<polygon>` element with points derived from the JSON data.
-*   Colors converted from numeric format to CSS color strings.
+**Required Features:**

+*   Loading JSON data from triangle slideshow files
-*   SVG viewBox and transforms used for proper positioning and scaling.
+*   Rendering triangles with proper color, position, and opacity

-**Animation System:**

-*   GSAP used for creating smooth, performant animations.
-*   References to animation tweens stored in React refs for proper cleanup.
-*   Random target positions and rotations calculated for each triangle.
-*   Animation parameters (duration, distance) controlled via Leva UI.
-*   Group transformations (position, scale, rotation) animated with GSAP.
+*   Handling dummy triangles (opacity=0) correctly
+*   Supporting transitions between slide pairs
+*   Providing user controls for selecting transitions
+*   Supporting both sequential and round-robin transition models

-**Data Flow:**
+**Data Model Integration:**

-1. Frontend first loads `combined_data.json` as the default transition
-2. It then fetches the list of available transitions from the `/transitions` endpoint
-3. User can select different transitions through the UI
-4. Selected transition data is fetched and used to render triangles
-5. Animations are applied to triangles based on UI control settings

-**Transition Handling:**
+*   Frontend will need to parse and understand:

-*   Transitions represented as JSON files containing triangles_a, triangles_b, and pairings arrays
+    * Slideshow JSON format with slides and transitions
-*   Triangle data includes coordinates and colors
+    * Triangle data with coordinates, color, and opacity
-*   Pairings map triangles between sets based on the Hungarian algorithm results
+    * Transition pairings between triangle sets
-*   Animation system uses these pairings to create smooth transitions

-**Debugging:**

-*   The `leva` library provides an on-screen debug UI for tweaking parameters in real-time.
-*   Separated control groups for animation, triangle group transformations, and display settings.
+*   Must correctly handle dummy triangles with opacity=0

 ## Backend-Frontend Interaction

 *   Loose coupling via file system: The backend generates JSON data, which the frontend consumes.
-*   The frontend assumes JSON files are present in its `public` directory at build/run time.
+*   The frontend will load slideshow JSON files from a designated location.
-*   `process_images.sh` can automatically copy files to the frontend with the `--serve` option.
+*   The standardized triangle counts will ensure consistent transitions in the new frontend.